 Many of the materials people put in their recycling bins don't belong there.
 Known as contamination, these non-recyclables can cause problems for the entire system because contaminated recycling is harder to sell.

-Non-recyclables in recycling bins, and recyclables in the garbage, by home type.
+Non-recyclables in recycling bins, by home type.

 Source: Metro (2017).
 Multifamily Recycling Report.
+Metro (2015).
+Single-family Recycling and Waste Composition Studies

 Goal 11: Address and resolve community concerns and service issues.